Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Trade-Off Analyses: OOD Robustness and Latency

 \subsubsection{Comparison on SPEED+}

-\Cref{tab:05:final_results:speedplus} compares the final performances of SPNv3-S, a mid-size variant that takes the ViT-S/16 backbone (22.7M parameters), against the top entries of SPEC2021 \citep{park_2023_acta_spec2021} and other state-of-the-art models introduced during the post-mortem competition following SPEC2021 and others.
+\Cref{tab:05:final_results:speedplus} compares the final performances of SPNv3-S, a small variant that takes the ViT-S/16 backbone (22.7M parameters), against the top entries of SPEC2021 \citep{park_2023_acta_spec2021} and other state-of-the-art models introduced during the post-mortem competition following SPEC2021 and others.
 It can be seen that, with a higher input resolution at 448 $\times$ 448, SPNv3-S already outperforms the top entries of the $\lightbox$ category.
 Moreover, ensembling the output heatmap predictions from three models trained with different random seeds further improves the overall performance, achieving $E_\text{q} = 2.69^\circ$ on $\lightbox$ and $E_\text{q} = 3.89^\circ$ on $\sunlamp$.
 Some of the pose predictions by the ensemble are visualized in \cref{fig:05:final_results:visualizaiton} via reprojection of the Tango wireframe model.
-Note that the winning teams for respective HIL categories---TangoUnchained and lava1302--- adopted adversarial training, directly utilizing the unlabeled images of the HIL domains.
+Note that the winning teams for respective HIL categories---TangoUnchained and lava1302---adopted adversarial training, directly utilizing the unlabeled images of the HIL domains.
 On the other hand, the proposed SPNv3 does \emph{not} utilize any information about the HIL domain during the training phase.
-The performance of SPNv3 is comparable to that of EagerNet \citep{ulmer_2023_iros_eagernet} which also does not involve the HIL domain images during training.
-Note that EagerNet uses a pre-trained ConvNeXt-Base network with 89M parameters and generates multiple pose hypotheses from dense predictions of model coordinates and predicted errors, which are further refined iteratively using a region-based approach.
+The performance of SPNv3-S is also comparable to those of the post-mortem entries, surpassing FA-VAE \citep{liu_2024_cja_favae} with 41.6M parameters (approximated from its DarkNet-53 backbone \citep{redmon_2018_yolov3}) in both categories and \citet{chen_2024_sensors_homography}, which adopts semi-supervised domain adaptation, in the $\lightbox$ category.
+The performances of different SPNv3 variants are also comparable to that of EagerNet \citep{ulmer_2023_iros_eagernet}, which does not involve the HIL domain images during training.
+Note that EagerNet uses a pre-trained ConvNeXt-Base \citep{liu_2022_cvpr_convnext} network with 89M parameters and generates multiple pose hypotheses from dense predictions of model coordinates and predicted errors, which are further refined iteratively using a region-based approach.
 On the other hand, SPNv3-S is smaller and simpler, predicting keypoint locations from lower-resolution heatmaps after just a single forward propagation.

 In the end, the ensemble performance with 448 $\times$ 448 inputs would rank SPNv3-S at first place in the $\lightbox$ category and third place in the $\sunlamp$ category of SPEC2021 \citep{park_2023_acta_spec2021}.
 Indeed, running an ensemble of multiple models may be computationally expensive especially onboard the satellite avionics.
 However, considering that the inference of SPNv3-S with 448 $\times$ 448 inputs only takes about 34 ms on a GPU of an NVIDIA Jetson Nano (see \cref{tab:05:ablation:in_resolution}), it may be possible to run an ensemble of a few models in real-time during RPOD.
 The largest variant of equivalent size, SPNv3-B with 86.3M parameters, marginally improves the accuracy, nearly matching that of EagerNet on $\lightbox$ yet still remaining in third place on $\sunlamp$.
 However, such a difference in performance between SPNv3-S and SPNv3-B would likely not yield significant improvement that justifies a near quadruple increase in size when processed by an onboard navigation filter.